Decorative blue-green background

 Brandon Brown, PhD, MPH

-Professor of Social Medicine, Population, and Public Health UC Riverside School of Medicine
+Professor of the Department of Social Medicine, Population, and Public Health at the UC Riverside School of Medicine

 Lisa R. Fortuna, MD, MPH